rileyeaton-ubc/intellishell-ai-hackathon/README.md

 ## Usage

-Once the UNIX-GST shell is running, you can use all the UNIX commands you normally would.
+Once the IntelliShell is running, you can use all the UNIX commands you normally would.
 Simply communicate with the shell in natural language to ask a question or to search for a command you're looking for.